Krossa300/dockerStudies/README.md

 # dockerStudies
-A repository for the study of docker
+A repository for the study of docker.